• Skip to primary navigation

 • In a small bowl, beat the egg.
 Brush over the risen buns and bake in the preheated oven until golden, 10-12 minutes.

-• Allow the buns to cool for about 10 minutes before slicing in half and spreading with a thick layer of butter.
-Serve immediately.
+• Allow the buns to cool for about 10 minutes before slicing in half and serving with butter.

 • Facebook